 The harvest limit for a subsistence season for a species and the State harvest limit set for a State season for the same species are not cumulative.
 This means you can take the harvest limit for a particular species under a Federal subsistence season, but may not take any additional shellfish of that species under any other State season harvest limit.

 Gear

 You may use the following gear for subsistence taking of shellfish:

 - Abalone iron

+- Hydraulic clam Scallop dredge

 - Diving gear

-- Grappling hook

-- Handline

-- Hydraulic clam

-- Scallop dredge

 - digger

 - Sea urchin rake

+- Grappling hook

 - Mechanical clam digger

-- ShovelTrawl

-- Pot

-- Ring net
+- Shovel